creativesoftworks/ansible_cis_redhat/NOTES.md

-#Notes and caveats
+# Notes and caveats

-These notes are valid as of the CIS Red Hat Enterprise Linux 6 benchmark version 2.0.1.
+These notes are valid as of the CIS Red Hat Enterprise Linux & CentOS 6 benchmark version 2.0.1.

 General comments: This playbook follows the CIS benchmark as close as possible and is very restrictive.
 Modifications will be required if the server(s) will play a specific role such as web server.